wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 Overview
 --------

-There are many options to configure the decoders:
+There are many options to configure in decoders:

 +-------------------+---------------------------------------------------------------+--------------------------------------------------------------------------------------------------+
 | Option            | Values                                                        | Description                                                                                      |